swadhaaa/Rock-Paper-Scissor-Lizard-Spock/README.md

 ## Gameplay

-The game is a command-line application.
-At the start of each round, the player is prompted to choose between Rock (1), Paper (2), Scissors (3), Lizard (4), or Spock (5).
-The computer will randomly choose one of the options.
-The game then displays the outcome of the round.
+The game operates as a command-line application.
+At the start of each round, you will be prompted to choose between Rock (1), Paper (2), Scissors (3), Lizard (4), or Spock (5).
+The computer will then randomly select one of these options, and the game will display the outcome of the round.

 ### Rules